Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Experiments

 \section{Experiments}

-In this section, we first introduce the datasets used for training, baseline methods, and benchmark used for evaluation.
+In this section, we first introduce the datasets, benchmarks and baseline methods.
 Then we present and analyze the comparison with baseline methods.
 Lastly, we conduct ablation studies to analyze our method in detail.